 Explore it on Goodreads or Amazon.

-Other books by this author include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Dark Days, Black and White, Games Creatures Play
+Other books by this author which I have reviewed include Corsets & Clockwork, Street Magic, Demon Bound, Bone Gods, Night Life, Huntress, The Iron Thorn, The Nightmare Garden, The Wild Side: Urban Fantasy with an Erotic Edge, Devil's Business, Soul Trade, Mirrored Shard, Dark Days, Black and White, Games Creatures Play

 Supposedly this comes between the first and second novels in the Black London dark fantasy series set in a grim London and revolving around Jack Winter, a crow mage, and a former policewoman, Pete Caldecott.
 It seems as though it should come closer to the latest₀but, what do I know.